 - Security: Employee information must be secure and not at risk for a data breach.
 Work with your IT folks to find ways to keep employee information protected.
 Along those lines, never send confidential information by email unless it’s encrypted.

 When an employee terminates – either by their choice or yours – have a process in place to help with logistics and to avoid legal issues.
 Some things to consider when putting together an off-boarding process include:

-• Information on final pay and benefits should be properly communicated to the departing employee.
-In some states, an employee must be paid their final wages on their last day, especially for involuntary terminations.
+- Information on final pay and benefits needs to be properly communicated to the departing employee.
+In some states, an employee is due their final wages on their last day, especially for involuntary terminations.

-• For involuntary terminations, there also may be a requirement to provide information such as “How to File an Unemployment Claim.”
+- For involuntary terminations, there also may be a requirement to provide information such as how to file for unemployment.

 7. Improper handling of employee files